 A Personal Note: I began to explore process thought in college.
 Back then I had recently become a theologically conservative evangelical (though politically left wing).
 When it came to God, what mattered to me most was what I took to be my experience of an intimate, empathic, interpersonal-like relationship with God.
 I say “interpersonal-like” because I was already convinced that the God St. Paul identified as the beginning, way and end of all things (Romans 11:36) had to be immeasurably different from a person like you or me, though still more like a “you” than an “it.”
 The thing is, I just didn’t know how to square that relationship (real or imagined) with the concept of an all-controlling first cause.
 How do you have a real relationship with that first cause if your side of the relationship is totally controlled by it?
 That’s what “omnipotence” almost always amounts to—if it’s not total control, it’s not really omnipotence in the traditional sense, and theologians who try to resist this by insisting that God’s totally “bringing about” your responses is not the same as totally controlling them are, I think, playing very deceptive word games.
 They typically argue that God’s bringing about your responses is on a totally different level from the past events that caused them, like an author writing a character’s responses to events in a story—an ingenious distinction, but if that’s not totally controlling, what is?
 Nor could I see how anybody could call this first cause “good,” if it caused bad things to take place just as much as good things.
 Some say that God causes the good things but only permits the bad things.
 But if God is really all-controlling, like the author of a story, there’s no real difference between causing and permitting, as John Calvin recognized (Institutes 1.18.1).
 He was OK with that kind of God; I wasn’t.
 (I’ll say a bit more about traditional “omni” attributes below.)
-Those problems kept nagging me, and by my senior year I had become convinced that, either there was no God I could care about, or else God was more like the all-interactive but non-controlling God of process theism (which ironically I had learned about when my pastor warned me against it).
+Those problems kept nagging me, and by my senior year I had become convinced that, either there was no God I could care about, or else God was more like the newly all-interactive but non-controlling God of process theism (which ironically I had learned about when my pastor warned me against it).
 So my first explorations of process thought began with trying to be more consistent about what I took to be an intimate, empathic, interpersonal-like relationship with God.
-Along the way process thought also seemed to promise ways to be more consistent about lots of other important matters besides God, matters like you and me and the varieties of order in the world we all share.
+Along the way process thought also seemed to promise ways to be more consistent about lots of other important matters besides God, matters like you and me and the varieties of order and novelty in the world we all share.
 And thinking in process terms seemed to make the reality of God experientially inescapable, at least for me and many others.
 So I continue to explore its implications, to the point of getting downright wonky, as you’ll see if you read further.
 Anyway, while I definitely have not been an evangelical since my twenties, thinking in process terms I still find that younger evangelical’s all-important, interpersonal-like relationship to have as much claim to reality as any other experience.
 (By the way, there is what I would say amounts to an evangelical version of process theism pioneered by Thomas Jay Oord—more here.)

 A Note about Terminology: I’ve tried to employ a fairly simplified terminology often adapted from Charles Hartshorne’s work.
 Alfred North Whitehead is the most famous process thinker, but much of his terminology is downright bizarre to the point that you can’t easily see why he thought it had anything to do with how we experience our world (though he claimed that every term came from analyzing everyday experience).
 I’ve never had that much of a problem with Hartshorne’s terminology, though I’m not completely satisfied with his terms either.
 And I don’t feel like defending everything Hartshorne or Whitehead said, some of which would be met with utter incredulity at first glance.
 Also, process thought is a much broader movement than the works of either Whitehead or Hartshorne, as you can see from the online Stanford Encyclopedia of Philosophy article.
 So I’m not following anybody else’s terminology exactly, and even my own terminology shifts sometimes (compare here, here and here), as I keep looking for more direct ways to communicate a way of seeing things that, while odd at first, doesn’t have to be forbiddingly complicated.